 Person-centred Care

-By prioritising a person-centred approach, healthcare providers can create care plans that truly reflect the person’s goals and aspirations and their cultural, social, and emotional needs.
-This approach not only improves the person’s satisfaction with their care but also contributes to better health outcomes.
-When people feel understood and supported in their care, they are more likely to engage with their treatment plans and successfully transition to community living.
+By prioritising this approach, healthcare providers can develop care plans that truly reflect a person’s goals, cultural background, and emotional needs.
+This not only increases satisfaction but also supports better health outcomes.
+When people feel heard and supported, they’re more likely to engage fully with their care and thrive in community living.

 Home Care and Housing Accommodations